 - Eat several small meals during the day, rather than three large ones.
 A full stomach presses against the diaphragm, preventing the lungs from filling completely.
 Additionally, digesting a large meal pulls blood and oxygen to the stomach and away from the lungs.

 - It may seem counter-intuitive to say that exercise can help a person with little energy, but exercising tones the muscles to make them work more efficiently.
 This also counteracts the loss of muscle mass and strength due to inadequate oxygen.

 - Work with a physician to develop an individualized exercise program.

-If you have a loved one who is living with lung disease, Hillendale Home Care can provide much needed assistance with supplemental Pleasant Hill in home care services to improve quality of life.
+If you have a loved one who is living with lung disease, Hillendale Home Care, one of the leading home care agencies in Pleasanton and the surrounding areas, can provide much needed assistance to improve quality of life.
 Whether the senior needs respectful assistance with personal care tasks like bathing and dressing, help with housework, meals, transportation and running errands, or simply a kind, caring friend to talk to and engage in enjoyable activities together, our fully trained and experienced caregivers are here for you.
 Contact us at 925-933-8181 to learn more about our expert home care services.